Site Logo Site Logo

 What Is A Mastectomy?

-In the past, breast cancer surgery often required removing the entire breast, chest wall, and all axillary lymph nodes in a procedure called a radical mastectomy.
-While radical mastectomies are less common today, there are instances in which this surgery is the best option to treat the cancer.
+In the past, breast cancer surgery often required removing the entire breast, chest wall, and all axillary lymph nodes in a procedure called a total radical mastectomy.
+Now, less severe surgery options exist and are common.

 If the cancer is detected early enough, there are usually options that will remove the cancer while preserving breast tissue.
-The common options are a lumpectomy (most often followed by breast radiation treatments) and a partial mastectomy.
+The common options are a lumpectomy (most often followed by breast radiation treatments), a partial mastectomy, and a simple mastectomy.

 The More Common Mastectomy Procedures Today Are: